chrishounwnu/synthetic-financial-data/README.md

 #### 👨‍🏫 Tutor

-This project was conducted under the mentorship of:
+This project was conducted under the tutoring of:

 Tutor Name: Pierre Ntakirutimana